August 29, 2013 by Reader's Connection

 I wrote a whiny post, a couple weeks ago, about the difficulty of visiting the sites that Earl Conn wrote about in his My Indiana books.

-It’s much easier to catch up with Nick Hornby, listening to the songs he wrote about in his essay collection Songbook.
+It’s much easier to catch up with Nick Hornby, by listening to the songs he wrote about in his essay collection Songbook.

 I’ve listened to 10 songs, now, out of 31.
 Not sure at what point I’ll have a passing grade, but Hornby is fun.